gazebosim/sdf_tutorials/specify_pose/tutorial.md

     <pose>x y z roll pitch yaw</pose>

-The elements `x y z` define a position vector (in meters), and the elements `roll, pitch, yaw` are Euler angles (in radians) that specify the orientation, as shown in the following figure:
+The elements `x y z` define a position vector (in meters), and the elements `roll pitch yaw` are Euler angles (in radians) that specify the orientation, as shown in the following figure:

 [[file:roll-pitch-yaw.svg|200px]]